 There is no specific amount of funding allocated to each CRC-P round, however past rounds have averaged \$30 million to \$40 million in total.
 The number of CRC-Ps that will be funded in each round (and the total amount of funding committed) will depend on the number of applications received, the relative merits of applications, the amount of funding requested, the amount of available funding and the need to ensure sufficient funding is available for future rounds.
-A majority of CRC-P Round 12 funding (at least around 70 per cent) is available to support projects with a focus on the National Manufacturing Priorities (NMPs).
-Applications that address mRNA-based therapeutics and the priority technology stretch goals of the Technology Investment Roadmap are particularly encouraged (more detail is at Appendix E).
+A majority of CRC-P Round 13 funding (at least around 70 per cent) is available to support projects with a focus on the National Manufacturing Priorities (NMPs).
 The remainder is available to all sectors.